sott0n/711cc/README.md

-# 711cc
+# 711cc C Compiler
-A small c compiler named 711cc.
+A small C compiler named 711cc.

 ## Feature

 - Target architecture is x86_64
 - AT&T syntax
+- The parser is a hand-written recursive descendent parser
+- Support the preprocesser for macro
 - Support multibyte UTF-8 character in identifier
-- Goal is a self-hosting compile
+- This compiler is able to compiler itself (self-hosting)

 ## Build